John Paul Stevens, former Supreme Court justice, dies at 99

-Supreme Court Justice John Paul Stevens passed away Tuesday at the age of 99, according to multiple reports.
+Supreme Court Justice John Paul Stevens passed away Tuesday at the age of 99 in Fort Lauderdale, Florida from complications of a stroke.

+His daughters were by his side, according to a Supreme Court press release.

 According to NBC News, he died of complications from a stroke suffered earlier this month.

+Chief Justice John G. Roberts Jr. said he was saddened by the news, calling Stevens “a son of the Midwest heartland and a veteran of World War II.”

+“He brought to our bench an inimitable blend of kindness, humility, wisdom, and independence.
+His unrelenting commitment to justice has left us a better nation,” Justice Roberts said.

-Stevens served on the high court for 35 years before retiring in 2010 when he was 90, making him the third longest serving justice in the history of the court.
+Stevens served on the high court for about 35 years before retiring in 2010 when he was 90, making him the third longest serving justice in the history of the court.

 Stevens was nominated by President Ford in 1975 and confirmed 98-0 by the Senate.